gschool-blue-ocean/mcsp-22-transition-hub/README.md

 To Start Our Application:
 1) Fork and clone the repo
-2) Open the folder inside your favorite code editor
+2) Open the project folder inside of your favorite code editor
-3) Inside your terminal, run "npm install" followed by "npm run dev"
+3) Inside of your terminal, run "npm install" followed by "npm run dev"
 4) Start coding!